AkhilaMangipudi/ResQue-Stack-Overflow-Question-Recommendation-System/README.md

 3. Assemble all the questions from the nearby clusters and the given cluster
 4. Compute cosine similarity and rank the questions according to their similarity to the given question

+Additionally, answer information was also used to generate question recommendations.
+The hypothesis used was: If two answers are similar, then their questions are also similar.
+The first 5 recommendations from question and answer information were interleaved to form the final ranked list

 run models/questions_embeddings_cosine.py and it generates ques_recommendations.dat which has information of each question and 10 most similar questions to the given question.

+## Hybrid Recommendations:
+To capture the rare terms as well as the semantic relations, combination of tf-idf and word embeddings were used. run models/hybrid_recommendations.py to generate hybrid recommendations for a given question

 ## Evaluation:
 1. Read PostLinks.xml and club related question ids and answer ids for a particular question.